rayyan35p/tp/docs/team/chandan8186.md

 * **Contributions to team-based tasks**:
   * Absorbed "Remark" functionality implemented at the start of the tP, to be morphed into projects. ([\#36](https://github.com/AY2324S1-CS2103T-T08-3/tp/pull/36))

+* **Contributions beyond the project team**:
+  * Participated in [this forum discussion](https://github.com/nus-cs2103-AY2324S1/forum/issues/42#issuecomment-1697139439) and contributed with a potential solution for a peer's issue.

 * **Documentation**:
   * User Guide:
     * Added UG introduction.